IFalimendikov/IFalimendikov/README.md

 <br>

 <samp> Love working in Blockchain/Web3 industry,  getting new insights into Metaverse every day.
 Always excited for new, interesting projects!
-Also, feel free to reach out to me for help if you're a beginner dev. </samp>
+Feel free to reach out to me if you're a beginner dev, I'm always glad to help. </samp>

 <h2> Stats: </h2>